 Action plans will be required to be submitted and published on the gender pay gap service and will be publicly available.
 Employers may also choose to publish them on their own websites.

 It is unclear if further menopause guidance will be published, and therefore this may not be the final position.
-However, the Government has confirmed that additional guidance for employers will be published in April 2026 on creating an action plan.

 Further Reforms